yunxiaomr/yunxiaomr.github.io/_pages/about.md

 - [Jun.
 2021] The Outstanding Graduate Student (Master Student).

 # 📝 Services
+- IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI) Reviewer.
+- IEEE Transactions on Multimedia (TMM) Reviewer.
 - Annual Meeting of the Association for Computational Linguistics (ACL) Reviewer.
 - The Conference on Empirical Methods in Natural Language Processing (EMNLP) Reviewer.
 - International Conference on Computational Linguistics (COLING) Reviewer.
 - ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD) Reviewer.
+- The Association for the Advancement of Artificial Intelligence (AAAI) Reviewer.
 - International Joint Conference on Neural Networks (IJCNN) Reviewer.
 - The International Conference on Database Systems for Advanced Applications (DASFAA) 2025 Volunteer.
 - The China National Conference on Computational Linguistics (CCL) 2024 Volunteer.